Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 1.  **Coordinate System**: Transition from a traditional spherical system to a Cartesian coordinate system tailored for mining contexts.
 2.  **Magnitude Description**: Modifications to cater to the specific magnitude scales and measurement techniques prevalent in mining seismology.
-3.  **Event Types**: Introduction of event types unique to mining seismic activities, distinct from conventional seismological events.
+3.  **Event Types**: Adapting the format to ensure the prescribed event types are suited to describe the mining seismic activities, that are distinct from conventional seismological events.

 #### StationXML Adaptations: